 How We Find the Region’s Top Doctors

 Here are the area’s top doctors as selected by other doctors.
-We sent questionnaires to 6,500 randomly selected area physicians asking them what doctors they would send members of their families to in each of 36 medical specialties.
-More than 1,250 physic
+We sent questionnaires to 6,500 randomly selected area physicians asking them what doctors they would send members of their families to in each of 34 medical specialties.

-The medical specialties included are those in which patients generally have a choice of doctor.
+The medical specialties included are those that patients generally have a say in choosing.
 Anesthesiologists and emergency-room physicians, for example, are not listed because patients typically do not select them.
-Two surgical subspecialties, Breast-Cancer Surgery and Hand Surgery, are included for the first time on the list.
+For the first time, interventional radiologists are included on the list.

 Doctors are asked to name pediatric practitioners in most specialties, and physicians who concentrate on treating children within their specialties are designated as doing so, but pediatric subspecialties themselves—pediatric cardiology, for example—are not broken out separately.

-An important note: The doctors on this list are not necessarily the area’s “best” doctors, and they certainly are not the only good ones.
+An important note: The doctors listed are not necessarily the "best" doctors in the area, and they certainly are not the only good ones.
 Many first-rate physicians are not on the list.
 There are several reasons for this.

-Doctors tend to be known within the medical “villages” they practice and make referrals in.
-These are usually grouped around hospitals and population centers.
-Doctors in one “village” often do not know doctors in others.
-This can work to the disadvantage of physicians in out-of-the-way places and in “closed” organizations in which outside referrals are limited.
+Doctors tend to be known within the medical "villages" in which they practice and make referrals.
+These are usually grouped around major hospitals and population centers.
+Doctors in one "village" often do not know doctors in others.
+This can work to the disadvantage of physicians in smaller, out-of-the-way enclaves and those in "closed" organizations in which outside referrals are limited.

 If you have good relationships with doctors you see now, maintain those relationships, whether or not the doctors are on this or any other list.
 When you need the services of specialists, consult your current physicians.
 This list is designed to be a resource in helping you make informed decisions.